MetaFam/mimis/README.md

 Some nodes are pathological in that they have absurdly large contents.
 For example, `/book/by/<author>/<title>/` where I would like to begin to collect all the world's writing in the form of exploded [EPubs](//www.w3.org/TR/epub-33/).
 The `by/` directory would have an entry for every name of every author.

 Ceramic updates are limited to 256KiB.
-Some sort of data structure needs to be constructed to hold the hundreds of thousands entries.
-Some sort of balanced tree.
-Then, cache it in a system capable of quickly sorting and filtering it.
+A secondary data structure needs to be constructed to hold the hundreds of thousands entries – some sort of balanced tree.
+Then, for browsing, cache it in a system capable of quickly sorting and filtering it.

 ## Cache Invalidation

 When a node changes, only the nodes on the path from it to the root need to be recalculated. *(This may be wrong.
 It would be true for a Merkle Tree, but I was considering working from XPath.
 An [XPath expression](//github.com/FontoXML/fontoxpath) can include siblings and text matching and whatnot, so a change in a node could have side effects anywhere in the tree.)*

 With Ceramic, nodes will not necessarily change in content, but the value will need to be recached.
-There is a change listening interface that lets me fix the cache with minimal effort.

 ## Queue Priority

 Instead of being a javascript string DID, an entry in the overrides array can be an object.
-There are *k* sections (by default 10) sections to the search queue, or it is easier to think of it as there are ten queue which are concatenated one after the other before they are combined.
+There are *k* sections (by default 20: -9‒9) sections to the render tree, which, because the combination is is done using a preorder traversal, are concatenated one after the other overridding lower numbered sections.

-When the queue is finally being evaluated, the queue is traversed from the beginning and for each name within the resource stack of entries.
-If the path reference is for a singular entry, the first is returned. ~~Other entries in the queue are accessible using `<path>/<i>/<type>` (i.e. `/funny/1/jpg`) syntax.
-The queue exposes the property `.length`, and the methods `.forEach` and `.map`.~~

-B/c of how the queue is divided, default entries that should be overwritten are placed in earlier sections, and immutable information that should not be overwritten is placed in later ones.
+Because of how the tree is divided, default entries that should be overwritten are placed in earlier sections, and immutable information that should not be overwritten is placed in later ones.

-The user could reserve the 10ᵗʰ queue for their own use for information they want guaranteed to be in the final output.
+The user could reserve the +9ᵗʰ queue for information they want guaranteed to be in the final output.

 ## Styling

 File entries have override entries.
 This allows overriding only a `css` entry.
-Or, you could search all your contacts for `/funny/1/jpg` and build a composite.

 ## Sorting